scriptituk/xfade-easing/README.md

 ## Summary

 Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects.
+Xfade transition progress is linear, which starts and stops abruptly and appears disjointed.
+Easing inserts a transition progress envelope to smooth the effect.

 This is a port of standard easing equations coded as custom xfade expressions.
 It also ports most xfade transitions, some [GL Transitions](https://github.com/gl-transitions/gl-transitions) and other transitions for use in tandem with the easing expressions or alone.